mavillez/Oblivion/docs/source/modules.rst

 - MPI implementation (Intel MPI);
 - BLAS, LAPACK and FFTW: Intel MKL.

-Sub-toolchains gompi and iimpi include GCC + OpenMPI and Intel compilers + Intel MPI (MPICH), respectively.
+Sub-toolchains: gompi (GCC + OpenMPI), iompi (Intel compilers + OpenMPI), iimpi (Intel compilers + Intel MPI (MPICH)), imkl (Intel Math Kernel Library).

-Installed in OBLIVION are, as of 2022.02.23, the toolchains
+Installed in OBLIVION are, as of 2023.03.19, the toolchains

-- foss: 2021b, 2022a;
+- foss: 2020a, 2021b, 2022a;
 - intel: 2021b, 2022a.

 and sub-toolchains

 - gompi: 2020a, 2021b, 2022a;
 - iimpi: 2021b; 2022a;
+- iompi: 2021b;
+- intel-compilers: 2021.4.0, 2021.6.0;
-- intel-compilers: 2021.4.0, 2021.6.0.
+- imkl: 2021.4.0, 2021.6.0.

 2. Core Modules
 ---------------

-The user sets the software environment by loading the modules associated to the packages he/she needs to use.
+The user sets the software environment by loading the modules associated to the needed packages.
 This is easily done by using ``module load`` or ``module add``.
 Software dependences are set in the same way.
 OBLIVION uses a hierarchical module naming scheme (hmns) in which modules availability follows the software hierarchy Core/Compiler/MPI.

-Core refers to the basic core modules that have to be loaded in order to have access to next levels of software compiled against a specific compiler (e.g., GCC/9.3.0, GCC/11.2.0, intel-compilers/20211.4.0) and a MPI API (OpenMPI, Intel MPI).
-It also includes modules of software that i) are initially compiled with the system/machine compiler (e.g., binutils, gettext, M4, ncurses, pkgconf, zlib) or ii) are not being built but instead they are directly installed into the stack (e.g., Anaconda, ANSYS_CFD).
+Core refers to the basic core modules that have to be loaded in order to have access to next levels of software compiled against a specific compiler (e.g., ``GCC/9.3.0, GCC/11.2.0, GCC/11.3.0, intel-compilers/2021.4.0, intel-compilers/2022.1.0``) and a MPI API (OpenMPI, Intel MPI).
+It also includes modules of software that i) are initially compiled with the system/machine compiler (e.g., binutils, gettext, M4, ncurses, pkgconf, zlib) or ii) are not being built but instead are directly installed into the stack (e.g., Anaconda, ANSYS_CFD).

 After logging into the machine the user should execute the command ``module av`` (av for available) obtaining the list of core modules (including the toolchains and sub-toolchains):